chrisnajman/gulp-boneus/README.md

 `// requires: functions.js`

-This will print the code in `functions.js` before the code in `scripts.js` in the concatenated file which is outputted to `bones/library/js`, i.e in the correct order.
+This will print the code in `functions.js` before the code in `scripts.js` in the concatenated file which is outputted to `bones/library/js`.

 If you decided to put functions.php in a sub-folder of dev-bones/library/ e.g. utilities/ then you would reference it as follows: